AlessiaSgrigna/ADM-HM1/README.md

 # ADM-HM1

-First homework for the Algorithm Methods of Data Mining.
+First homework for the Algorithmic Methods of Data Mining.

 In the `scripts` file there are the solutions to all the exercises organised in Jupyter Notebook.